Bernie Glow: Training

 At The High School of Music & Art, during the Second World War, Bernie played in bands with future notables Stan Getz, Tiny Khan, Shorty Rogers and George Wallington.

 Other than the influence of symphonic trumpet masters and his peers, Glow was influenced early on by performances of Snooky Young with the Jimmie Lunceford band, and Billy Butterfield with Benny Goodman.

 Early career 1942–1949

 Just sixteen and out of high school, Glow spent a year on the road with the Richard Himber Orchestra.
 Two years later he was with Xavier Cugat and then Raymond Scott on CBS radio.
 In 1945 he was playing lead trumpet with the Artie Shaw band.
 Following that stint, he was with Boyd Raeburn.

 In 1949, at 23, he retired from the road after more than a year with Woody Herman and his famous "Second Herd".

 NYC freelance years 1949–1952

 In this middle period Glow worked as a trumpet player in a wide variety of situations.
 He played in big bands, Latin bands and dance orchestras.
 He performed around Manhattan in theaters, dance halls, night clubs and on the radio.
-This was the final preparation that launched him into the burgeoning commercial and studio scene.